German and Polish gas operators report lower supply from Russia

 Polish gas pipeline operator Gaz-System said the reduction in supplies from Russia had forced it temporarily to stop re-exporting natural gas to Ukraine.

-Gazprom has halted supplies to Western-leaning Ukraine over a pricing dispute, and the "reverse flows" from neighboring EU states are crucial for keeping Ukraine's economy afloat.
+Gazprom has halted supplies to Western-leaning Ukraine over a pricing dispute, and the "reverse flows" from neighbouring EU states are crucial for keeping Ukraine's economy afloat.

 Russia meets around a third of European gas demand, sending almost half of these supplies via Ukraine.